 logo

-Connected glasses are increasingly used in the health sector, specifically models called «Augmented Reality (AR) smartglasses» because of their transparent lenses (to be opposed to «Virtual Reality smartglasses» which are closed systems).
+In the healthcare sector, we use increasingly connected glasses, specifically models called «Augmented Reality (AR) smartglasses» because of their transparent lenses (to be opposed to «Virtual Reality smartglasses» which are closed systems).

 The most highlighted use case is remote assistance for surgery.
 The goal is to provide remote support to a surgeon for the execution of a specific procedure: information displayed in front of his/her eyes (and no longer on a remote screen) as well as live explanations provided remotely by a specialist can improve the surgical operation.
 This help can be provided by professionals based anywhere in the world.